aiman-al-masoud/cinciarellang1/README.md

 Notice how `+` and `-` are the weakest operators (think PEMDAS) so they're used to build up the topmost and most "fragile" structure: the **Expression**; while `*` and `/` are stronger, so they're used to build up the **Term** structure down in the hierarchy.

-In this simple language the mutually recursive trio of functions will behave like this:
+In this simple language, the mutually recursive trio of functions call each other in this fashion:

 <img src="docs/res/calls-graph.png" width="400"/>